morzsk/my-art/README.md

-# 🐵 Monkey Channel Artwork Collection
+# 🐵 My art
 This repository contains various pieces of custom artwork I’ve created for my channel.
 Every PNG file is paired with its original `.xcf` (GIMP project) file for future editing.

 Below is a preview of each artwork included: